enkidevs/curriculum/javascript/core/scope/no-block-scope.md

 Nested functions create nested scopes.

 When JavaScript tries to figure out what value a particular variable contains, it checks the closest scope.
-If it doesn't find it there, it keeps going up the scope until it does (or reaches the global scope without finding the value at all).
+If it doesn't find it there, it keeps going up the chain of scopes until it does (or reaches the global scope without finding the value at all).

 Let's look at an example: